Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A total joint replacement is major surgery.
 Healing takes time.
 At first, you may be afraid that any activity, including sex, could cause pain or injury.
 Your partner may also be afraid of hurting you.
 These fears are normal.
 Having concerns about the way your body looks is also normal.
 Discuss such issues with your partner.
 Share this sheet.
 Read it together or separately.
 It’s up to you two.
 What matters most is that you talk with each other about your needs—emotional as well as sexual ones.

 Before surgery, hip or knee pain may have greatly limited your movement.
 But now that the problem joint has been replaced, your pain should be lessened.
 And with time, your range of motion (how much you can move your hip in each direction) should improve.
 As you heal, you may feel ready to be more active again.
 You may also find a renewed desire for sex.
 When you and your partner are ready, learn which positions are best for you.

 Your surgeon can tell you when it should be safe to have sex.
-Healing takes at least six to eight weeks after a total hip replacement.
+Healing takes at least 6 to 8 weeks after a total hip replacement.
 Until the new joint is fully healed, avoid movements that could move your hip out of the socket.
 Protect your hip by avoiding these movements:

 Don’t allow your knee to cross the midpoint of your body (your bellybutton).

 Don’t plant your foot and twist your body outward over the hip.

 There are no safety restrictions after a knee replacement.
 You can probably have sex as soon as your pain allows.
 Comfort and range of motion may be your biggest issues.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |